• Blogs

 • Reapply for the program, pass all examinations, and pay all fees.

-CIAs and other IIA designations may use any surplus CPE acquired during a calendar year for the following year's reporting cycle (20 hours).
+Surplus (Carryover) CPENACIAs and other IIA designations may use any surplus CPE acquired during a calendar year for the following year's reporting cycle (20 hours).

-Impact of Policy Changes on Certified Internal Auditors:
+Impact of Policy Changes on Certified Internal Auditors

 The impact of policy changes on CIAs is twofold.
 On the one hand, increased IIA CPE requirements will require CIAs to spend more time and resources on professional development activities.
 On the other hand, the expanded range of activities that qualify for CPE credits may make it easier for CIAs to meet the revised requirements.